The more you know about estate planning, trust administration, probate and business law, the better equipped you will be for your future.Get Started

 Don’t Let Intestacy Laws Determine Your Family’s Inheritance

-If you didn’t set up a living trust in your lifetime, hopefully you created a last will and testament that outlines how the division of your property should be carried out during probate.
+If you didn’t set up a living trust in your lifetime, hopefully you created a last will and testament that outlines how the division of your property should be carried out.
 Otherwise, California’s intestacy laws determine the inheritance of your property if you died without creating a valid will.

 Inheritance determined by intestacy laws can flow as follows in these scenarios: